Badagry Festival

 Badagry Festival is an annual event held in Badagry, a town in Lagos State, Nigeria.
 It is organised by the African Renaissance Foundation (AREFO).
 The event reflects the significance of the ancient town during the slave trade era.
 It is a convergence of culture and display of African heritage.
-The organizer brings the indegine and culture-loving fans from around the world to celebrate the festival.
+The organizer brings the indigene and culture-loving fans from around the world to celebrate the festival.
 One of the major highlights is the artistic display by masquerades, dancers, and fire eaters.
 It features football competition, the beating of Sato drum, and Liberation Day Celebration.

 History

 The festival was initiated in 1999 to commemorate the end of the slave trade era and the significance of the ancient city during the period.